betamore/fewd/slides/unit2.md

 # GitHub

-## A social and user interface built on top of Git.
+## A social and user interface built on top of Git

 ???
 ## Learn more